Quantco/datajudge/docs/source/examples/example.rst

-Saving this file as ``specification.py`` and running ``$ pytest specification.py`` will verify that all constaints are satisfied.
+Saving this file as ``specification.py`` and running ``$ pytest specification.py`` will verify that all constraints are satisfied.
 The output you see in the terminal should be similar to this:

 .. code-block::